fbpx

 Quick Power Apps References

-Power FX Common Expressions to Know First
+Power FX Common Expressions To Know First

 Problem Expression

-Show the current logged in user
+Show the current logged in user The User Function Examples

 User().Email - Shows email address